A practical guide to Zendesk API basics (and a simpler alternative)

 Bulk importing or updating records

-Picture this: you need to move thousands of tickets from an old system or add a "Product_Bug_2024" tag to every ticket related to a recent issue.
-Doing that by hand would be a week-long, soul-crushing task.
+Picture this: you need to move thousands of tickets from an old system or add a "Product_Bug_2026" tag to every ticket related to a recent issue.
+Doing that manually would be a significant undertaking.

 The API lets you write a script to create or update up to 100 records at a time.
-This turns massive data projects from a complete nightmare into something that’s actually doable, as long as you have the technical know-how.
+This turns massive data projects into structured, manageable workflows, showcasing the platform's ability to handle high volumes of data.

 Creating custom reports and data exports

-Sometimes, the reports you get out-of-the-box in Zendesk just don't give you the full picture.
-Maybe your plan limits your analytics, or you need to mix Zendesk data with info from other tools, like your CRM or a business intelligence (BI) platform.
+Sometimes, the reports you get out-of-the-box in Zendesk are just the beginning.
+You might need to mix Zendesk data with info from other tools, like your CRM or a business intelligence (BI) platform, for a 360-degree view.

 Using the Search API endpoint, a developer can pull raw data on tickets, users, and organizations straight out of Zendesk.
-From there, you can feed it into any external reporting tool you want, giving you the freedom to build the exact dashboards your team needs.
+From there, you can feed it into any external reporting tool you want, giving you the flexibility to build specialized dashboards.
+For more advanced usage, check out our Zendesk API development guide.

 Building custom integrations and workflows

 Here’s a situation we’ve all seen.
 An agent is working on a ticket and needs to check the customer’s order history from Shopify to figure out what's going on.
-Switching between browser tabs is slow and clunky.
-Wouldn't it be great if that info was just… right there in the ticket?
+Rather than switching tabs, you can bring that data directly into Zendesk.

-A developer could use the API to build a custom app that pulls data from your e-commerce platform and shows it in the ticket sidebar.
-It’s a great solution, but it’s a big project that requires ongoing developer time to build and maintain.
-That's a lot of effort for what feels like a simple need.
+A developer can use the API to build a custom app that pulls data from your e-commerce platform and shows it in the ticket sidebar.
+This illustrates the impressive ecosystem Zendesk has built.

-To even get started with the API, you need to be comfortable with developer tools like the command line or an API testing app like Postman.
-You also have to know how to format your requests in a specific language called JSON.
+To get started with the API, you’ll typically work with developer tools like the command line or an API testing app like Postman.
+You’ll also use JSON to format your requests.

 Authentication, security, and rate limits